Chart Color Schemes

 Infrastructure

-Highland Park has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Highland Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects expected to impact the area.
-Notable projects include Mooyumbin Creek Riparian Restoration, The Summit Highland Park, Hinkler Drive Retail Showroom Complex, and Highland Park Investigation Area.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified five projects potentially impacting the area, with notable ones being Mooyumbin Creek Riparian Restoration, Hinkler Drive Retail Showroom Complex, Highland Park Investigation Area, and The Summit Highland Park.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.